NateEag/next-vcs/readme.md

 So, you have a distributed VCS.
 Wouldn't it be nice if you could use BitTorrent (or similar) as a transport?

-Your 'central' server could act as the basic tracker, but for actually fetching objects, just let all the clients currently on the network feed each other.
+Your 'central' server could act as the basic tracker, putting all the clients on the network in touch with each other, and serving as a source guaranteed to have every object.
 Lot of design work to hash out, but the core concept is interesting, I think.

 As with so many cool ideas, someone built this a long time ago: https://github.com/cjb/GitTorrent